Beautiful downtown Pittsburgh

 When Visit Pittsburgh invited me to come and see the city’s private and public art collections, I jumped at the chance.
 My expectations were high but were exceeded many times over.

 Yes, the Warhol.
 Seven storeys of work by one of the 20th century’s most influential artists, including something you’re not going to see anywhere else: an entire floor devoted to Andy Warhol’s films and television shows.
+The website Artsy also is a great resource for information on Andy Warhol.

 Yes, the gorgeous Victorian Frick estate.
 The Carnegie, where we attended the opening of the 100th annual exhibition of the Associated Artists of Pittsburgh and had a roundtable with none other than Philip Pearlstein and got to hear firsthand of his early experiences (which included being a roommate of fellow Pittsburgher Andy Warhol for awhile) in the New York art scene.